Homestead Hydro

 Testing the Contenders: What Actually Survived?

 During this quest, I tried four different systems.
 I needed something that could monitor my levels, alert me before the pressure dropped to zero, and ideally, give me a way to keep the house running if the pump gave up the ghost.
+I'm not a plumber, and I have zero technical training, so everything had to be 'dummy-proof.'

 The 'Oh Crap' Moment and Why Monitoring Matters

 The real turning point was realizing that a backup system isn't just about having extra water—it's about *knowing* when you're about to run out.
 Most people don't realize their well is failing until the shower goes cold.
 By then, your pump might already be burning out.
+You need to understand your static head and recovery rates before you're staring at a dry hole.

 The Chicken Anecdote (Because There's Always One)